fgui/learn-tryton/modules/country/README.md

 - It doesn't seem too complicated
 - It has few dependencies on other modules.
-- It is an official module.
+- It is an "official" module.
+Done by core developers of Tryton.
 - It does not require business knowledge.
 Everybody knows about countries.